Serginho/front-test/README.md

 # FrontTest

-You will find the instructions running the proyect:
+You will find the instructions running the project:
 - `npm install`
 - `npm start`